 My thesis seeks to provide a novel interpretation and analysis of Elizabeth Anscombe’s paper ‘The First Person’ (1975).
 In this paper, Anscombe claims to demonstrate both that we are not souls and that self-consciousness is subjectless.
 Intriguingly, Anscombe claims to reach these conclusions via an analysis of how we use the first-person pronoun.
 ‘The First Person’ (1975) has been described as ‘incredible, difficult to understand at all’ (Kripke, 2011) and is generally regarded as a philosophical curio.
 I am unpersuaded that Anscombe’s paper is incredible as opposed to intricate and I seek to show how its contents relate to Anscombe’s other philosophical texts.

 In June 2019, I won the CEU 3MT competition, in which I summarised the contents of my thesis in under three minutes for a general audience.
 In September 2019 I was awarded funding by the DAAD to carry out research at the University of Leipzig for ten months.
-This invitation was subsequently extended and I remain a visiting fellow at the Forschungskolleg Analytic German Idealism.
-Recently I was invited to take part in the Extending New Narratives project work-in-progress seminar, contributing a paper entitled ‘Purity is Possible!
+This invitation was subsequently extended and I remained a visiting fellow at the Forschungskolleg Analytic German Idealism until March 2022.
+From October 2020 till May 2021, I took part in the Extending New Narratives project work-in-progress seminar, contributing a paper entitled ‘Purity is Possible!
 A Rallying Cry for the Wartime Group?’.
 This paper concerns the idea common to the ethical texts of Anscombe and her circle that what makes a person good is the inner (psychology) rather than the outer (actions).

 During my time in Budapest, I was an instructor as part of the CEU Open Learning Initiative; and helped found and coordinate the CEU branch of MAP (Minorities in Philosophy).